 Karen villages in Mae Sariang district

-Within cycling or driving distance of Mae Sariang there are many Karen villages.
-In town there are Karen churches and community centers.
+Within cycling or driving distance of Mae Sariang, there are many Karen villages.
+In town, there are Karen churches and community centers.
 Missionaries, mostly American, have been very active in Mae Sariang for decades.
-Many Karen have converted to christianity.
-During our Mae Sariang tours we will visit Karen villages such as Baan Phamolo, which has a textile weaving center.
-In town you usually will see Karen people, sometimes in their traditional dress.
+Many Karen people have converted to Christianity.
+During our Mae Sariang tours, we will visit Karen villages such as Baan Phamolo, which has a textile weaving center.
+In town, you usually will see Karen people, sometimes in their traditional dress.

 Wat Phrathat Dong Kham, the ruined chedi of Baan Nam Dip